 This recipe for elderberry juice is easy to make and it has a super delicious taste.
 The concentrated juice can be mixed with cold water in the ratio 1/3 and a couple of ice cubes.
 However, the juice can also be drink hot maybe with some rum - some people say that should keep the cold away.
 In general the elderberries are said to be very healthy and that they contain many good vitamins, and that is just a bonus to the great taste.
 You can serve this cold drink together with a piece of this delicious chocolate cake or some homemade chocolate chip cookies.

-Step 3: Put the elderberries and the apples in a large sauce pan and pour on all the water.
-Let the boil for about 30 minutes or until all the berries are drained from juice.
+- Put the elderberries and the apples in a large saucepan and add all the water.
+Let it boil for about 30 minutes or until all the juice is extracted from the berries.

-Step 4: Put a clean tea towel or similar inside a strainer.
-Place the strainer on top of another large sauce pan or bowl.
-Pour the elderberries juice in the strainer and use a spoon to press the berries so that you get all the juice out of them.
-Let it stand and drip all the juice through the tea towel and strainer.
+- Put a clean tea towel or similar inside a strainer.
+Place the strainer on top of another large saucepan or bowl.
+Pour the elderberry juice in the strainer and use a spoon to press the berries so that you get all the juice out of them.
+Let it sit until all the juice is passed through the tea towel and strainer.

-Step 5: At medium heat, heat up the concentrated juice in a sauce pan and add the sugar.
+- At medium heat, heat up the concentrated juice in a saucepan and add the sugar.
 Continue heating and stirring until all the sugar is dissolved.

-Step 7: Keep the juice refrigerated.
+- Keep the juice refrigerated.
 You should be able to store it for quite some time.
-We believe when you have opened a bottle it will only last for a couple of weeks.
+I believe when you have opened a bottle it will last for a couple of weeks.